 College for $1 per day.
 Walmart will cover the full cost – beyond financial aid – of tuition, fees, and books.
-Walmart has partnered with three non-profit universities where its employees can earn a degree online while working:
+Walmart has partnered with several universities where its employees can earn an Associates or Bachelor’s degree online while working at Walmart:

 - The University of Florida in Gainesville (Florida) *ranked #17 in the nation

 Walmart associates are eligible to apply once they have worked at Walmart for at least 90 days.
 Walmart expects that all Walmart associates who apply will be accepted.

 Choice of Degree: Management, Supply Chain, Computer Science, Cybersecurity, IT